devalexwhite/SvOS/README.md

 This project was built using Svelte Kit as the base, along with TailwindCSS for styling.

-SVOS consists of a few main pieces:
+SvOS consists of a few main pieces:

 1. Window Manager: Handles creating, destroying and positioning windows.
 The backbone of the visual piece of the project.
 2. Launcher: The desktop launcher, displays application icons and puts launch messages on the session bus.